-Summerific® 'Perfect Storm' hibiscus is a new kind of rose mallow.
-When plant developers put their creations out on the market, one tends to ask, "What improvement has been made here to justify the introduction of a new plant?
-What are consumers getting that they could not have gotten from the older versions?"
-So let's have a look at just what, exactly, this Proven Winners® plant has to offer.
+Summerific Perfect Storm hibiscus is a new kind of rose mallow.
+When plant developers put their creations out on the market, we tend to wonder what improvement has been made to justify the introduction of a new plant.
+To answer that question, we must do a comparison between this Proven Winners' plant and an earlier introduction, Summer Storm.

 A Stormy but Tasty Series

-First of all, do not consider the cultivar, Perfect Storm in isolation.
+Don't consider the cultivar, Perfect Storm in isolation.

-- 'Cherry Cheesecake' (7-8 inch flowers of with a magenta or "cherry" red center surrounded by pinkish-white; up to 5 feet tall; zones 4-9)
+- Cherry Cheesecake: 7-to 8-inch flowers with a magenta or "cherry" red center surrounded by pinkish-white; up to 5 feet tall

-- 'Cranberry Crush' (7-8 inch, solid scarlet flowers; up to 4 feet tall; zones 4-9)
+- Cranberry Crush: 7-to 8-inch, solid scarlet flowers; up to 4 feet tall

-- 'Berry Awesome' (7-8 inch, lavender flowers with a darker center; up to 4 feet tall; zones 4-9)
+- Berry Awesome: 7-to 8-inch, lavender flowers with a darker center; up to 4 feet tall

 These are all hybrid cultivars of Hibiscus moscheutos (known commonly as the hardy hibiscus plant) and similar species.
-As you can see, there is a "tasty" section in this series ('Cherry Cheesecake,' etc.) and a "stormy" section, of which Perfect Storm is a part (another member of the series is 'Ballet Slippers'; its flowers are a lighter color than the rest).
+This is the "tasty" section in this series (Cherry Cheesecake, etc.).
+Then there's the "stormy" section, of which Perfect Storm is a part (another member of the series is Ballet Slippers; its flowers are a lighter color than the rest).
 The tasty-sounding cultivars may remind some gardeners of a series of Dianthus plants that also bear names that sound absolutely scrumptious, such as Strawberry Parfait and Raspberry Parfait.

-What's So Special About Perfect Storm Hibiscus?
+What's Special About Perfect Storm Hibiscus

-Summerific® Perfect Storm hibiscus reaches a height of about 3 feet tall (by contrast, Summer Storm can grow to be twice that height), with a maximum spread of 5 feet.
+Summerific Perfect Storm hibiscus reaches a height of about 3 feet tall (by contrast, Summer Storm can grow to be twice that height), with a maximum spread of 5 feet.
 Because the plants are compact, no staking is required, which saves the gardener some work.

 Unlike Summer Storm, which bears a more uniformly pink flower, Perfect Storm has a bi-colored flower: the center is a deep, reddish-pink (with a prominent stamen, as is typical with hibiscus), which is surrounded by a lighter pink color streaked with darker veins.
-The blooms are an impressive size, measuring 7-8 inches across (which, of course, is why people grow hardy hibiscus in the first place).
+The blooms are an impressive size, measuring 7 to 8 inches across (which, of course, is why people grow hardy hibiscus in the first place).
 Each individual flower is short-lived but is quickly succeeded by "reinforcements."
 Bloom time is late summer.

 It will be one of your last perennials to push up new shoots, though (sometime in May in a zone-5 landscape, for example), so do not give up on it, thinking that it is dead!
 To clean up the space, prune out the old branches in spring before the new growth emerges.
 Feel free to cut these dead, woody stems right down to the ground, because the new shoots in spring push up out of the earth.

 Summerific Perfect Storm hibiscus is commonly called a kind of "rose mallow" (which is synonymous with "swamp mallow").
 This begs the questions:

 - What is a mallow?